|Home||Paternity Test||DNA Help||About Us||Contact Us / Location||SiteMap|

 Sometimes, counsel and clear explanations are also needed, in both native English and native Thai.

-The cost is 9800 baht all inclusive in the greater Bangkok metropolitan region, and the time for results is normally between 5 and 9 days, usually about 7 days.
+The cost for a personal paternity test is 9800 baht all inclusive in the greater Bangkok metropolitan region, and the time for results is normally between 5 and 10 days, usually around 7 days.
+No surprises later, this is all inclusive.

 "...
 After spending a long time surfing the internet and making numerous phone calls, I was more confused than when I started. ...
 Thankfully, I came across ...
 Mark the owner of the company who explained the whole process in plain English to me and was understanding of my circumstances ...
 He managed to customize a service for me that was simple yet discreet. ...
 Talk about service!"